 Developed during a 2005 MIT internship on the NASA Constellation CER programme under the Presidential Vision for Space Exploration.
 Multi-contractor effort across MIT, Lockheed, Paragon, and other defense partners.
 MIT TLO Case No. 19973, IP rights formally released October 2017.
 Code base available for review.

-A long record of contributing to the public technical commons — from foundational mathematics texts to operating systems education.
-Cited here because it documents two decades of working in the open, not because it's federal-relevant.
+A long record of contributing to the public technical commons — from foundational mathematics texts to operating systems education, and two archive sites documenting hardware engineering and systems work going back to 2008.

 Listed contributor to the open-source Abstract Algebra Wikibook — groups, rings, fields, modules.
 Open mathematics text, used as a free reference by students globally.